European Route 69 is the world’s northernmost highway

 How long does it take to drive the European Route 69?

 To drive the world’s most northerly highway without stopping will take most people between 2 and 3 hours.
 This epic route passes through some stunning scenery.
 This road offers jaw-dropping views, unparalleled freedom, and lots of fresh air.
-The views will linger on our minds long after we've left those places, creating beautiful memories.
+The views will linger in our minds long after we've left those places, creating beautiful memories.
 For the majority of its length, the road hugs tight to the coastline, rewarding travelers with excellent sea views.

 When was the European Route 69 completed?